-Ireland has no statutory retirement age; however, legislation must be enacted to abolish mandatory employment contracts (which state the upper age of 65/66 or 70 as in the public service) so that people can choose to work for longer.
+There is no statutory retirement age in Ireland; however, there needs to be legislation enacted to abolish mandatory employment contracts (which states the upper age of 65 or 66 or 70 as in the public service) so that people have the opportunity to choose to work for longer.

 Reaching state pensionable age is a privilege and a success when planned.
-However, many older people have not prepared for retirement and have inadequate pensions/income to support their old age.
-Preparation and pre-retirement courses should be offered at least five years before reaching State Pension age and followed up on at least one-year post-retirement.
-Retirement plans, where they exist, depend on individual accounts, many of which were hit hard by the financial and banking crisis and fell far below expectations.
-The EU must protect their older citizens and enact protective measures against national governments unilaterally plundering pension savings to make up fiscal shortfalls.
+However, many older people do not adequately plan for retirement and have inadequate pensions/income to support their old age.
+Preparation and preretirement courses should be offered at least five years before reaching State Pension age and followed up on at least one-year post-retirement.
+Retirement plans, where they exist, depend on individual accounts, many of which were hit hard by the financial and banking crisis and fell far short of expectation.
+It is essential that the EU should protect their older citizens and enact protective measures against national governments unilaterally plundering pensions savings to make up fiscal shortfalls.

-Phased retirement could address the transition to retirement and skills development for younger staff members.
-To do this, people will need access to retirement benefits in a phased way, such as partial state social insurance payments extending the life of state pension funds.
-Pension reform to allow older people on the path to retirement to remain employed and reduce hours over two years should be considered; however, most employees have yet to save enough.
+Phased retirement could address the transition to retirement and skills development to younger staff members.
+To do this, people will need access to retirement benefits in a phased way, such as partial state social insurance payments that would extend the life of state pension funds.
+Pension reform to allow older people on the path to retirement to remain in employment and reduce hours over two years should be considered however most employees have not saved enough to do this.
 Legislated planning and reform could address this.

-It is essential to contribute to a pension from an early age; however, young people on zero-hours contracts need help.
+It is essential to contribute to a pension from an early age; however, young people on zero-hours contracts cannot afford to do this.
 Therefore, salaries should be benchmarked, and pension payments deducted from salary should be pro-rata based on the living wage.
 Unlike many of our EU partners, there is no guaranteed protection for employees and their pension rights in Irish Law.
-There is nothing to prevent an employer from abandoning a Pension scheme.
+There is nothing to prevent an employer from abandoning a Pension Schemes.
 There must be financial consequences for employers who abdicate responsibility for their Pension Schemes and fail to contribute to resolving deficits that arise in their Schemes.
 It needs to be implemented universally throughout the EU.